Skip to main content

 CI codecov crates.io docs.rs MSRV License

-PostGIS-style spatial functions for SQLite in pure Rust.
-Ships as a SQLite loadable extension (native and WebAssembly) and as a Diesel ORM integration.
+PostGIS-style spatial functions for SQLite in pure Rust, primarily a Diesel ORM integration.
 Geometries travel as EWKB BLOBs, matching the PostGIS wire format so queries port between SQLite and PostGIS without rewriting.
+The same functions are also exposed as a SQLite loadable extension (native and WebAssembly) for non-Rust consumers like the SQLite CLI.
+Try the live demo to run spatial SQL against 68k cities entirely in the browser.

 use diesel::prelude::*;